BACK

 In our current society, it is not as common for a female layperson to be a spiritual leader, including a spiritual teacher.
 As such, this appointment demonstrates both Venerable Master Jih-Chang’s forward-thinking as well as Teacher Zhen-Ru’s innate grasp of Buddhist teachings.

-Our teacher does not have final say on things like land acquisition.
+Our teacher does not have the final say on things like land acquisition.
 GWBI has an operating committee which discusses and decides how to run the monastery.

 All comments about Teacher Zhen-Ru having close links to the CCP are false.
-She has not set foot in China for more than 15 years.

 If Teacher Zhen-Ru had close links to the CCP, her top priority would not be preserving Tibetan Buddhism and nurturing monastics who can translate Tibetan sutras.
-This 1959 Time magazine article details the history between China and Tibet (https://time.com/6258507/dalai-lama-time-cover-1959/).